B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - You have arrived at the police station and refuse cooperation with them.
 - Refusal to leave a perimeter at the request of the police department.
 - Entering government land uninvited.
-- Refusal to cooperate or attempt to flee from police officers who have their weapons pointed at the individual
+- Refusal to cooperate or attempt to flee from police officers who have their weapons pointed at the individual.
+- Picking up downed police officers.
+- Giving medical kits to police officers by gang members.

 <span style="color: red">Sanctions:</span>

-- First offense: 75-150 Checkpoints
+- First offense: 150-300 Checkpoints
-- Second offense: 300 Checkpoints
+- Second offense: Warn
-- Three or more offenses: Warn

 <span style="color: green">Notes:</span>
-- For multiple offenses, sanctioning with a 1-3 day ban is possible.
-- The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.
+- The given sanction may be more severe, ban 1-7 days, depending on the seriousness of the situation and does not adhere to the number of offenses.

 ### <a id="2.20"></a><span style="color: #0088CC">2.20 Cop-Bait (CB)</span>